epfl-lara/cs550/labs/lab03/README.md

 The function **instantiation(f:Formula, id:Identifier, value:Boolean)** replaces instances of the Variable **id** by a Literal **value** as expected.

-An **Environment** is simply a ListMap, which is a map implemented as a list of pair.
+An **Environment** is a ListMap, which is a map implemented as a list of pair.
 You can find the implementation, as part of the stainless library, at https://github.com/epfl-lara/stainless/blob/master/frontends/library/stainless/collection/ListMap.scala.

 ## Lemmas
 We ask you to prove the three lemmas